Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences: Introduction

 Defect platforms offer an electronic qubit featuring a spin-photon interface that enables the generation of distant entanglement~\cite{HansonNature2013,HumphreysNat18,PompiliSci21}, as well as nuclear spins that serve as the long-lived memories needed for information storage and buffering.
 Several protocols based on remote entanglement or entanglement within the electron-nuclear spin system have already been demonstrated in these platforms, including quantum teleportation~\cite{HermansNature2022}, quantum error correction~\cite{TaminiauNatNano2014,CramerNatCommun2016,TaminiauNature2022}, enhanced sensing~\cite{WrachtrupNatCommun2016,CappellaroPRapplied2019,WrachtrupNpj2021}, and entanglement distillation~\cite{KalbSci2017}.
 The electron-nuclear spin entanglement is usually realized through dynamical decoupling (DD) sequences; large entangled states can be created by applying consecutive sequences with the appropriate interpulse spacings.
 By tuning the interpulse spacings, one can select different nuclear spins to participate in entangling gates while decoupling the electron from the remaining always-on coupled nuclear spin bath~\cite{TaminiauPRL2012}.

-A major issue is that entangled states decohere faster than product states~\cite{CiracPRL1997}, so entanglement must be preserved for long enough times to complete quantum information tasks.
+{A major issue is that entangled states often decohere faster than product states~\cite{CiracPRL1997,CarvalhoPRL2004}}, so entanglement must be preserved for long enough times to complete quantum information tasks.
 Additionally, in defect platforms, the unwanted spin bath sets a lower bound on the duration of entangling gates, which should be long enough to suppress unwanted interactions that lower the quality of target entangled states.
-Despite this challenge, generation of electron-nuclear entangled states has been realized experimentally in NV~\cite{BradleyPRX19} and SiV centers in diamond~\cite{LukinPRL2019,LukinPRB2019}.
-In particular, Bradley \textit{et al.} demonstrated that it is possible to create electron-nuclear GHZ states involving up to 7 qubits~\cite{BradleyPRX19} by combining DD sequences with direct RF driving of the nuclear spins, accompanied by refocusing pulses to extend the entanglement lifetime.
+Despite this challenge, generation of electron-nuclear entangled states has been realized experimentally in NV~\cite{BradleyPRX19}, {in SiV centers in diamond~\cite{LukinPRL2019,LukinPRB2019}, and in SiC defects~\cite{BourassaNatMater2020}}.
+In particular, Bradley \textit{et al.} demonstrated { experimentally in an NV defect in diamond} electron-nuclear GHZ states involving up to 7 qubits~\cite{BradleyPRX19} by combining DD sequences with direct RF driving of the nuclear spins, accompanied by refocusing pulses to extend the entanglement lifetime.
 This direct driving was necessary to improve the selective coupling of individual nuclear spins.
 Although successful, this method introduces experimental overhead and heating of the sample due to the direct RF driving of the nuclei, potentially creating scalability issues.
 Another problem is that as the number of parties contributing to the entangled state increases, a larger gate count and longer sequences are needed, exacerbating dephasing.
-Failure to provide optimal isolation from spectator nuclei further deteriorates the electron-nuclear entangled states.
+Failure to provide optimal isolation from { unwanted} nuclei further deteriorates the electron-nuclear entangled states.
 Therefore, a more efficient approach to generating electron-nuclear spin entanglement within time constraints and verifying its existence is necessary for large-scale applications.